You are here

 $ python3 setup.py install --user

-this will install a copy of the software into your home directory and automatically add it to your python path.
+This will install a copy of the software into your home directory and automatically add it to your python path.
 If the package includes executables, for example in ~/.local/bin, you might need to add this directory to your PATH (see below).

 Latex: with tlmgr (the TeXLive manager)